OpenBioSim/loch/README.md

 * Make sure that `nvcc` is in your `PATH`.
 If you require a different `nvcc` to that provided by conda, you can set the `PYCUDA_NVCC` environment variable to point to the desired `nvcc` binary, or use the `nvcc` kwarg in the `GCMCSampler` constructor.
+  Depending on your setup, you may also need to install the `cuda-nvvm` package from `conda-forge`.

 * A future version supporting AMD GPUs via PyOpenCL is planned.